vic-ma/howtodismantle.github.io/_posts/2024-03-23-Integrating-Node-RED-and-Peakboard-Part-I-Real-time-calculator.md

 }
 {% endhighlight %}

-To extract the result value from the response we use a JSon path block and address the Result attribute.
-The value is put into the text field we prepapred earlier.
+To extract the result from the response, we use a JSON path block, and address the `Result` attribute.
+The value is put into the text field we prepared earlier.

 ![image](/assets/2024-03-23/040.png)

-## result and conclusion
+## Conclusion

-Here's the application in action and also the output of the debug window in Node-RED to follow the steps and the calculcation in real time.
+Here's the application in action, along with the debug window in Node-RED.

 ![image](/assets/2024-03-23/result.gif)